tp86/bujo/README.md

 # bujo
-Bujo application written in Scala
+Bujo application for Android written in Scala 3 with DDD approach and hexagonal architecture.